jhap1982/giveituruguay/2012/2012-06-04 - Value City Arena @ Jerome Schottenstein Center, Columbus, OH, USA/README.md

 ## Setlist

-Monarchy of Roses
+1. Monarchy of Roses
-Around the World
+2. Around the World
-Dani California
+3. Dani California
-Otherside
+4. Otherside
-Look Around
+5. Look Around
-She's Only 18
+6. She's Only 18
-Can't Stop
+7. Can't Stop
-Soul to Squeeze
+8. Soul to Squeeze
-The Adventures of Rain Dance Maggie
+9. The Adventures of Rain Dance Maggie
-I Like Dirt
+10. I Like Dirt
-Under the Bridge
+11. Under the Bridge
-Higher Ground
+12. Higher Ground
-Californication
+13. Californication
-Goodbye Hooray
+14. Goodbye Hooray
-By the Way
+15. By the Way
-ENCORE BREAK
+<br> ENCORE BREAK
-Jam
+16. Jam
-Suck My Kiss
+17. Suck My Kiss
-Ethiopia
+18. Ethiopia
-Give It Away
+19. Give It Away
-Outro Jam
+20. Outro Jam

 ## Notes